learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 ## Objectives:

 * Explore the temporal structure of time series with line plots
-* Understand and describe the distribution of observations using histograms and density plots.
+* Understand and describe the distribution of observations using histograms and density plots
 * Measure the change in distribution over intervals using box and whisker plots and heat map plots

 ## Let's get started!